kadirahq/meteor-reaktor/README.md

 Easy to use React Frontend for [FlowRouter](https://github.com/kadirahq/flow-router)

-With Reacktor you can write route like this:
+With Reacktor you can write routes like this:

 ~~~jsx
   Reaktor.init(